Stillwater Township, New Jersey: History

 The township was created on December 27, 1824, by an act passed by the New Jersey Legislature.

 A prominent structure in the area's history is the Shafer Grist Mill.
 Originally built by Casper Shafer in 1741, it was moved approximately a half mile to its present location in 1764.
 It was rebuilt in 1844 and powered by water from the Paulins Kill.
 Casper's son, Nathan Armstrong Shafer lived in Whitehall Manor, which he built near what is now the center of the village.
 The gristmill operated commercially until 1955, making it one of the oldest, continuously operating, water-powered gristmills in the State of New Jersey.
-Aline Murray Kilmer, the widow of poet Joyce Kilmer, lived the last decade of her life at Whitehall, passing away there on October 1, 1941.
+Aline Murray Kilmer, the widow of poet Joyce Kilmer, lived the last decade of her life at Whitehall, dying there on October 1, 1941.

 In the early 1900s, Swartswood Lake became a major resort.
 Weekenders took the train into nearby Blairstown through the 1940s to stay at such places as the North Shore Inn, The Casino, and The Dove Island Inn (now a private home).
 Later, summer cabins became popular with Brooklyn weekenders.

 The Stillwater creamery was built in 1910.
 Borden, Inc. later took control of the creamery.

-In the 1920s, the Paulinskill River was dammed to create Paulinskill Lake and many summer residences sprang up.
+In the 1920s, the Paulins Kill was dammed to create Paulins Kill Lake and many summer residences sprang up.
 These summer cottages have grown into what is now a year-round community.

 The Presbyterian Church is the most prominent feature in Stillwater village.
-Opposite the church is the former Stillwater Academy, an old schoolhouse that is now home to the Stillwater Historical Museum.
+Opposite the church is the former Academy, an old schoolhouse that is now home of the Historical Society of Stillwater Township.
 Stillwater was, and still is, primarily agricultural.
 The area is dotted with lime kilns, which used to burn lime to enrich the soil, but are now obsolete, becoming lost to history and the overgrowth of vegetation.
 An intact kiln still exists on Millbrook Road, a little more than two miles (3 km) from Stillwater village.

 Roughly one-third of Stillwater Township's area was ceded to create Fredon Township in 1904.